hanabi/hanabi.github.io/Reference.md

   * Bob cannot have the red 3 in his *Finesse Position*, because that card has negative red.
   * Bob now needs to figure out what the clue means.
 When going through all of the possibilities, he can safely put aside the possibility of a *Self-Bluff with Color* / a *Known Self-Bluff*, because we agree that they are illegal.
 The clue must have some other meaning and Bob will defer to whatever the next-most-likely thing is.

+### Stacked Bluffs (Illegal)

+* It is possible to "stack" a second *Finesse* on a player when they have yet to blind-play from a previous *Finesse*.
+This kind of thing is generally encouraged, since it has few downsides.
+(For more information, see the [Stacked Finesse](#the-stacked-finesse).)
+* However, players should **never** stack a *Bluff* on top of a player who is *Finessed*.
+This is because the blind-playing player will assume that a *Layered Finesse* is occurring and go on to play the card from the first *Finesse*.
+This means that the *Bluff* will not be resolved immediately, violating *Good Lie Principle*. (*Good Lie Principle* is one of the most important principles!)
+Typically, when this mistake happens, the team will go on to lose the game, because severe *Information Desynchronization* will occur.
+* Sometimes, in rare circumstances, expert players can perform *Out-of-Position Bluffs*, *Out-of-Position Ejections*, and *Out-of-Position Discharges*.
+(These moves are normally illegal, so for them to work, it has to be a very specific situation.)
+When these moves occur, it should be noted that it is illegal to stack a second *Bluff*, *Ejection*, or *Discharge* on top of them.
+You cannot stack a *Bluff* on a *Bluff* (or an *Ejection on an *Ejection*) for the same reason that you cannot stack a *Bluff* on a *Finesse* - the lie will not be resolved immediately and will violate *Good Lie Principle*.

 <br />

 ## Level 3 - Advanced Strategies